ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 ## Adding new features

-Try and keep backward compatibility with relatively recent versions of boto3.
-That means that if want to implement some functionality that uses a new feature of boto3, it should only fail if that feature actually needs to be run, with a message saying which version of boto3 is needed.
+Try to keep backward compatibility with relatively recent versions of boto3.
+That means that if you want to implement some functionality that uses a new feature of boto3, it should only fail if that feature actually needs to be run, with a message saying which version of boto3 is needed.